rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 you cannot accidentally interpret the data of a `Leaf` as if it were a `Node`, nor vice versa.

-Here is a function that increments all of the integers in a tree using `match`.
+Here is a function that sums all of the integers in a tree using `match`.

 ```rust